milossramek/translation-scripts/weblate/README.md

 Downloads the `ui` subproject, creates directory `libo_ui-master/lang_code` with the po files.

-Dowloading of individual files may fail.
+Downloading of individual files may fail.
 Usually a failure is detected and download is restarted.
 Sometimes, however, downloading hangs.
 In that case abort the script (CRTL-C) and restart it.
 Already downloaded po files will be skipped.

 ## Upload a subproject